jjvanvossen/Haskell-FunctionOffloading/README.md

 + Re-write the functions that will be offloaded according to the previously listed requirements for manual offloading and move them into one or more separate modules, which we will call the \textit{module set D}.
 Subsequently, simulation should verify the desired functional behaviour before proceeding.

-+ Create the top-entity module for the \Clash compilation process of the hardware partition.
++ Create the top-entity module for the CLaSH compilation process of the hardware partition.
 A template file is available on \cite{ref:githubrepo}, which includes practical examples.
 Import the \textit{module set D} and correctly fill in the argument vector of offloadable functions of the \textit{topWrapper} function in the template file.

-+ The resulting top-entity module file has to be compiled with \Clashend, which will parametrize and generate desired FPGA architecture in VHDL.
++ The resulting top-entity module file has to be compiled with CLaSH, which will parametrize and generate desired FPGA architecture in VHDL.

 + The resulting VHDL files are to be added to the Quartus template project and synthesized to a programmable FPGA bitstream.